Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Every valid successor chain starting from a contingent state must terminate at some state of minimal measure.

-By uniqueness of the minimal state, any such chain can only terminate in $\Omega$.
-This gives a mechanistic, successor-style formulation of the **Anti-Regress** principle: the system cannot wander forever through ever-new contingent configurations; it is forced to converge to a unique absolutely grounded configuration.
+By uniqueness of the minimal state, any such chain can only terminate in Ω. This gives a mechanistic, successor-style formulation of the **Anti-Regress** principle: the system cannot wander forever through ever-new contingent configurations; it is forced to converge to a unique absolutely grounded configuration.

 #### 2.2.3 Realising Hyper-Minimal PSR and Anti-Regress